reecetech/bamboo-specs/README.md

 ### Using Included Environments

-If you have the same environments appearing in mutiple deployments you may save them off in a separate YAML file (say, `environments.yaml`) which has the exact structure of the above environments structure sample (ie. `environments:` at the top level) and then each of the named environments may be included in your deployment project yaml like so:
+If you have the same environments appearing in multiple deployments you may save them off in a separate YAML file (say, `environments.yaml`) which has the exact structure of the above environments structure sample (ie. `environments:` at the top level) and then each of the named environments may be included in your deployment project yaml like so: